choueric/regKnife/README.md

 # regKnife

+It is used to check and manipulate the values of bits in a register.
 This tools is useful for people who are embedded software engineers, because I am.

 # usage